 HISTORICAL WOLFDOGS: DNA evidence now shows us that in many rural areas, wild wolves and domestic dogs, such as flock guarding breeds, have continued to occasionally crossbreed over the centuries.
 All dogs have wolf DNA but some of the genes within that DNA have mutated to give the cosmetic differences we see today in our dogs.
 Now some wolves also carry those “mutated genes” from our domestic dogs (for example, black wolves have a colour allele inherited from a domestic dog ancestor).

-RECENT HISTORY: In the last 100 -150 years, wolf ownership and wolfdog crossing has been much better recorded.
+RECENT HISTORY: In the last 100 -150 years, wolf ownership and wolf to dog cross breeding has been much better recorded.
 In 1912 it was first reported in the news the story of James Damrell in the USA who owned several wolves (or wolfdogs) and trained them to pull a cart.
-The foundation of the German Shepherd Dog and several sled dog breeds include a small percentage of wolf to dog crosses.
-Between the 1930s and 1950s, several specific breeding programmes were developed in Europe to create breeds from crosses of European Wolves and German Shepherd Dogs, while in America the trade of wolf fur farming contributed to domestic wolfdogs which looked very wolf-like but behaviourally were more domesticated and therefore easier to farm.
+The foundation of the German Shepherd Dog and several Northern dog breeds include a small percentage of wolf to dog crosses in their foundation stock.
+Between the 1930s and 1950s, several specific breeding programmes were developed in Europe to create breeds from crosses of European Wolves with German Shepherd Dogs, while in America the trade of fur farming contributed to some wolfdogs which looked very wolf-like but behaviourally were domesticated and therefore easier to farm.